 Certain other highly specific areas of research listed in 45 CFR §46.110(b)(1) are eligible for an expedited IRB review process.
-Please see Appendix B for this list.
+Please see Appendix B on pages 20-22 of this Policy for this list.
 In this case, the review may be carried out by the IRB chairperson or by one or more experienced reviewers designated by the chairperson from among members of the IRB.
 In reviewing the research, the reviewers may exercise all of the authorities of the IRB except that the reviewers may not disapprove the research.
 A research activity may be disapproved only after review in accordance with the non-expedited procedure set forth in §46.108(b).